-Together, we’ll review information based on your past history, medical information, current treatment plans and ‘your life as it is today’ and then clarify what goals or primary issues you want to address.
-This may include eliminating, reducing, or managing symptoms, improving function, helping to prevent the occurrence or reoccurrence of underlying causes of illness, and ultimately moving toward improved health and wellbeing.
+Together, we’ll take the time to review information based on your past history, medical information, current treatment plans and your life as it is today.
+Next, clarify what goals or primary issues you want to address.
+This may include eliminating, reducing, or managing your symptoms, improving function, and ultimately moving toward improved health and well-being.
 It may also include my referring to other health care professionals and/or consultation with those currently working with you.

-What also makes Yoga Therapy (and some other forms of body work) different is, once you learn to tune into your body’s signals they will guide you.
-Your mind may be great at many things but the body succeeds in expressing what’s really going on.
-With practice, you become the agent of your own wellbeing.
+Information, simple skills and tools you can use anytime from home.
+What makes Yoga Therapy (and some other forms of bodywork) different is, once you learn to tune into your body’s signals they will help guide you.
+You play an active role in your recovery rather than having something done ‘to you’.
+With practice, you become the agent of your own health and well-being.

 (I do not ‘diagnose’ as that is not within the scope of practice for Yoga Therapy)

 As currently defined by the IAYT (The International Association of Yoga Therapists) it is “the professional application of the principles and practices of yoga to promote health and well-being within a therapeutic relationship that includes personalized assessment, goal setting, lifestyle management, and yoga practices for individuals or small groups.”